IsakSalmi/IoT_project/README.md

 # Climate Controler with MCP9700 and hall effect sensor

 This is a project to measure temperature both indoor and outdoor and check a hall effect sensor if it’s needed to open or close a window depending on the temperature and the status of the window.
-This is not a hard project to set up  and will take around 3 hours to set up fooling this tutorial.
+This is not a hard project to set up  and will take around 3 hours to set up by following this tutorial.

 ## Objective